georgedashen/DualNetGO/deepNF/README.md

 One can change the `--org` argument to _mouse_.

 Notice that in the original paper a batch size of 256 is used, but it consumes about 19G memory in GPU.
-One can use a smaller batch size or change other parameters such as learning_rate if wanted.
+One can use a smaller batch size or change other parameters such as learning_rate if needed.
+Besides the paper suggest to use a learning rate of 0.2, which we tested but produce poor performance.
+A learning rate of 1e-5 is preferred.

 ## SVM training and evaluation